We use cookies to understand how people use Depot.

 Unable to cancel GitHub Actions workflow

-Sometimes GitHub Actions workflows become stuck and don't respond to normal cancel requests through the GitHub UI.
+Unrelated to Depot, GitHub Actions workflows sometimes become stuck and don't respond to normal cancel requests through the GitHub UI.
 When this happens, you can use the GitHub REST API to force cancel the workflow run.

 How to resolve